makersacademy/takeaway-challenge/README.md

 ## Models

-These diagrams were created in the planning phase, but due to developing with TDD and allowing the program to emerge from that process, They are slightly different from the final product.
+These diagrams were created in the planning phase, but due to developing with TDD and allowing the program to emerge from that process they are slightly different from the final product.

 ### Domain Model Table